YinHK-gameDev/unity-learn/visual effects/particle systems/Visual Effect Graph/Graph Logic/Attributes.md

 ## Attributes
-An Attribute is a piece of data attached to elements in a System.
+An Attribute is **a piece of data attached to elements in a System**. \
 For example, the color of a particle, a particle's position, or the amount of particles that a spawn System creates are all Attributes.

-Systems can read from, or write to, Attributes in order to perform custom behavior and differentiate between elements.
+**Systems can read from, or write to**, Attributes in order to perform custom behavior and differentiate between elements.

-A System only stores Attributes when it needs them.
-This means that the System does not store any unnecessary data and thus saves memory.
+A **System only stores Attributes when it needs them**.
+This means that the System **does not store any unnecessary data** and thus saves memory.

 ### Writing Attributes